HewlettPackard/networking-oneview/README.rst

         flat_net_mappings=<flat-physical-network1-name>:<oneview-network1-id>,<flat-physical-network2-name>:<oneview-network2-id>,...

         ov_refresh_interval=<ov_refresh_interval> (ov_refresh_interval is used in seconds and is optional - default valeu is 3600)

+        tls_cacert_file = <TLS File Path> (To set TLS options for the communication with OneView, it is necessary to download the credentials(appliance.com.crt) from the appliance)

+-

 - Examples of the lines are: